Posted 4 Jun 2020

 We still don’t know what exactly causes high blood pressure in most cases but there are several factors that can increase the risk.

 It is important to get your blood pressure checked regularly after 40 as your chances of hypertension increase as you age.
-High levels of salt, alcohol consumption and smoking can all contribute to high blood pressure as can lack exercise and sleep deprivation.
+High levels of salt, alcohol consumption and smoking can all contribute to high blood pressure as can lack of exercise and sleep deprivation.
 It is therefore advised to make healthy lifestyle choices so as to decrease your risk.

 People of African or Caribbean origin are also more susceptible to high blood pressure and the condition tends to run in families.
 If your family has a history of Hypertension elevates the chances of you contracting it yourself.

 As mentioned earlier, the rarer cases of Secondary Hypertension are caused by another health condition or certain medications.
 The health conditions can range from kidney disease to diabetes.
-In some cases when medication, like the contraceptive pill, is responsible for the Hypertension, the blood pressure can return to normal once the individual stops taking it.
+In some cases when medication, like the contraceptive pill, is responsible for Hypertension, the blood pressure can return to normal once the individual stops taking it.

 How can you prevent Hypertension?